 The board creates bylaws when the organization is established.
 Bylaws supplement the rules already defined by the state corporations code and will guide how your nonprofit will be run.
 It’s important to obtain the applicable state laws and make sure that your nonprofit’s bylaws are in compliance.
 Furthermore, some cities have further regulations for nonprofits.

-Bylaws are used to guide the board’s actions and decisions.
+The purpose of the bylaws is to guide the nonprofit board’s actions and decisions.
 They are helpful in preventing or resolving conflicts and disagreements.
 They can protect the organization from potential problems by clearly outlining rules around authority levels, rights, and expectations.

 1. Get help.